Is your major depressive disorder genetic?

 There are two predominate genes that affect mthfr these include the C677T gene mutation and the other is the A1298C gene mutation.
 Some people are diagnosed with just one of the genes.
 Others are diagnosed with both, this can make a big difference when it comes to mthfr & depression.

-Those that have the C677T gene mutation only can experience depression in several ways.
+Those that have the C677T gene mutation only can experience mental disorders, including depression, in several ways.
 This gene tends to have an indirect effect on the cause of depression through the inability to use important, essential nutrients.
 This is because folate metabolism is impaired and this sets up a chain reaction that leads to depression.

 Reduced folate metabolism is associated with a deficiency in folate.
 Therefore you experience folate deficiency symptoms.
 Folate is needed for the brain and nerves to function properly.
 As well as being needed for the utilization of certain amino acids that are needed to make neurotransmitters.
 This means those with C677T gene mutations can get depression.